bagostino/capstone-pad/docs/project_summary.md

 - Data inspection and cleaning, including datetime conversion, missing value handling, and verification of categorical labels
 - Visual single factor analysis of revenue drivers and customer segmentation
 - Group-based analysis across customer segments, product categories, marketing channels, weekday vs. weekend, and the cross-cut of VIP and discount status
 - Relationship analysis using a correlation matrix and two t-tests
+- Linear regression and then a train/test split
 - Predictive modeling using linear regression to quantify the dollar impact of each variable on revenue

 **4. Key Insights**